wwong38519/vagrant-ansible-mean/README.md

 Getting MEAN with Vagrant and Ansible
 =====================================

-This configuration will install the latest versions of MongoDB, Node.js, Express, Yeoman, and the Yeoman Angular.js generator.
+This configuration will install the latest versions of MongoDB, Nginx, Node.js, Express, Yeoman, and the Yeoman Angular.js generator.

 Installation
 ------------